aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 }
 ```

 With that done, we can now define some abstract methods.
-These get a method signature and return type, but don't get an implementation.
-The return type must be preceded by the keyword `abstract`, as in the following example:
+These get a method signature and return type but don't get an implementation.
+The return type must be preceded by the `abstract` keyword, as in the following example:

 ```java